agiocochook/drl_p3_collaboration-competition/Report.md

 ## Results

-The environment was solved in 1400 timesteps
+The environment was solved in 1400 episodes.
 ![result](plot.png "Result plot")